ApeWorX/ape/docs/quickstart.rst

     apeworx/ape compile

-Some bugs to note and have been resolved: Python 3.6.X will have issues with installation with setup.py (blake2.py) Intel Processor x86
+Some bugs to note: Python 3.6.X will have issues with installation with setup.py (blake2.py) Intel Processor x86

 Docker uninstall process needs to
 Either Solution:
 1.chmod + chown
 2. sudo rm -rf ~/.solcx, sudo rm -rf ~/.vvm

-    Should we include an uninstall process down below? keep the .ape folder so we don't delete the keys

 Once ape is installed you can test some of the features!
 Here is a guide on some of the popular commands!

 Quick Usage
 ***********

 Ape is primarily meant to be used as a command line tool.
 Ape will allow you to manage an account.